Welcome to the Enard Lab based at the University of Arizona in the Ecology & Evolutionary Biology department!

-The Enard Lab examines the intersection of quantitative evolutionary genomics and environmental and ecological contexts to give a broader understanding to the recent developments in the field.
-We focus specifically on the interplay between diseases and adaptation.
+Our lab studies ancient epidemics through the lens of host genomic adaptation and develops new methods to better quantify genomic adaptation in general.
+We examine the intersection of quantitative evolutionary genomics and environmental and ecological contexts to give a broader understanding to the recent developments in the field, focusing specifically on the interplay between diseases and adaptation.
 We do this by leveraging the power of genome-wide approaches to study the role of natural selection in the evolution of infectious diseases in humans and other mammals.
 This research program is articulated around two main axes: (I) the development of novel methods to quantify adaptation genome-wide and (II) the identification of the ecological causes of adaptation with in particular the study of ancient epidemics.